tibbben/indigenous-cartography/syllabus.md

 -   Flavelle, Alix.
 (1994).
 Community-Based Mapping in Southeast Asia. *Cultural Survival Quarterly*, 18(4).
 -   Freire, Paulo.
 (1970). *Pedagogy of the Oppressed.* New York: Continuum.
 -   Norris, Timothy.
-(2017).
-Public Participation GIS, Participatory GIS and Participatory Mapping.
-In B. Warf (Ed.), *Oxford Bibliographies in Geography.* New York: Oxford University Press.
+(2018).
+Participatory Mapping.
+In J. Deupi (Ed.), Antillean Visions; or, Maps and the Making of the Caribbean.
+Miami: Lowe Art Museum.

 > Assignment \#4: